Montserrat is a beautiful mountain 60 Kms (37 Miles) from Barcelona, on top of which sits the gorgeous Montserrat Monastery.

 Slope: 20 meters (66 feet)

-This is an easy Montserrat hike and is quite peaceful.
+This path is an easy Montserrat hike and is relatively peaceful.

 The objective of this hike is to see the Degotalls rock formation and turn back.

-This is also referred to as the Cami dels Degotalls hiking route.
+This course is also referred to as the Cami dels Degotalls hiking route.

 2. Montserrat Monastery to Santa Cova